 The model facility was planned and implemented by the Competence Center (Komzet) "Intelligent Energy Management - Intelligent Networks - Prosumer Networks" (funded by BAFA and BMWi from 2016 to 2019).

 Kiwigrid aims to help utilities, vehicle manufacturers, and manufacturers of distributed energy resources master the energy transition.
 Customers of the Dresden company use the energy service platform to open up new markets, diversify their products and services, and pull ahead of their competition.
 To make this possible, Kiwigrid offers them digital technologies and services that help increase energy efficiency, optimize the use of renewable energies, pave the way for electric vehicles, and stabilize grids.

 Kiwigrid GmbH was founded in 2011 and now employs over 160 staff from various parts of the world.
 Since then, the company has built up a wealth of expertise in energy as it relates to the Internet of Things and intelligent energy management.
 Kiwigrid is one of the world’s leading technology companies in these areas and was once again included on the Global Cleantech 100 list in February 2018.
 AQTON SE, LG Electronics and innogy SE form a solid foundation of strategic shareholders.
 For more information: www.kiwigrid.com

-Founded in 1993 and active worldwide, SOLARWATT GmbH is the leading German manufacturer of complete photovoltaic systems.
+Founded in 1993 and active worldwide, SOLARWATT GmbH is one of the leading German manufacturers of complete photovoltaic systems.
 The company is the European market leader in glass-glass solar modules and is one of the largest suppliers of electricity storage systems.
 For 25 years, SOLARWATT has stood for premium quality, Made in Germany.
 International names such as BMW i, Bosch, and E.ON cooperate with the Dresden-based company, which employs some 350 people worldwide.

 For more information: www.solarwatt.com